Connor Wong Player Props: Red Sox vs. Mariners

-Connor Wong and his .400 on-base percentage over his past 10 games (95 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Seattle Mariners and Bryce Miller on August 1 at 9:40 PM ET.
+On Wednesday, Connor Wong (.400 on-base percentage in past 10 games, 95 points above season-long percentage) and the Boston Red Sox face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Mariners.
+He had a one-hit showing in his previous game (1-for-4) against the Mariners.

 Connor Wong Game Info & Props vs. the Mariners